Where can I find your videos?

 we recommend that your students watch specific Craig ‘n’ Dave videos at certain points in the course to prepare them for the next part.
 Usually, this would be before a lesson for homework in preparation for the next lesson.
 To get the most out of the videos, we suggest students use the Cornell method of note-taking

 Do your videos cover the entire course in enough detail?

 Yes.
-You could completely remove the chalk-and-talk aspect of your lesson if you wanted to!
-Unlike other videos, we cover every bullet points of an examination board specification.
-They are not generic videos, they are produced for very specific course requirements.
-Of course in-class activities should be used to supplement them, and we provide plenty of these too in a subscription to our premium resources
+You could completely remove the chalk-and-talk aspect of your lesson if you wanted to, as our videos are specifically produced to cover every bullet point of the exam board specification.
+Of course, in-class activities should be used to supplement them, and we provide plenty of these for Craig 'n' Dave members

 Do I need to show your videos to my students in the classroom?